 Managing forest fires

-Each summer we hear terrible news about forest fires from world fire prone areas, a trend that has continued this year with the especially tragic news from Greece.
+Each year we hear terrible news about forest fires from world fire prone areas, a trend that has continued past years with the especially tragic news from Australia, Greece and California, USA.
 Unfortunately, more are expected to come.

 Science-based information for profound media reporting is needed to prevent misinformation of the public.
-Currently, EFI experts and members of the EFI network provide several European news channels with their knowledge on wildfires, firefighting, effects of climate change, land management and forest resilience.
+Currently, EFI experts and members of the EFI network provide global news channels with their knowledge on wildfires, firefighting, effects of climate change, land management and forest resilience.

 It is clear that the urgency lies with combating the fires and providing help to local communities, but once the crisis is past, policy makers need to put forward science-informed policies to address the root causes of forest fires.